 Book your flights as early as possible after confirming your place on the programme to ensure you get the lowest airfare possible.

 If joining us on our community programmes; you should book your flights to Cape Town International Airport (airport code CPT).
-If joining us on our wildlife programmes, you should book your flights book your flights to Port Elizabeth International Airport (airport code PLZ).
+If joining us on our Big 5 programme, you should book your flights book your flights to Port Elizabeth International Airport (airport code PLZ).

 PMGY work with various partners in the aviation industry to offer our volunteers competitively priced flights.
 If you would like any assistance in booking your flight, you can request an optional flight quote during the online application or feel free to call us or drop us an email.